pstaender/ssshell/README.md

 ### Command Line Options

-You can use the same cli arguments as for psysh.
+You can use most of psyshs' cli arguments.
+Type `psysh -h` for help.

+### Requirements

+sshell runs on SilverStripe v5.

+For SilverStripe v4 you can use the `ss4`-branch or stick to version v0.0.4 via `composer require pstaender/ssshell 'v0.0.4'`.

 ### Features